Contextual Bandits with Budgeted Information Reveal: INTRODUCTION

 Studies in (ii) usually assume that each action consumes a certain amount of resources.
-Previous works have proposed online algorithms for standard MAB \citep{agrawal2014bandits,badanidiyuru2018bandits,ferreira2018online} and contextual bandit \citep{badanidiyuru2014resourceful,agrawal2016efficient,agrawal2016linear, wu2015algorithms,pacchiano2021stochastic} under resource constraints.
+Under such resource constraints, previous works have proposed online algorithms for standard MAB \citep{agrawal2014bandits,badanidiyuru2018bandits,ferreira2018online}, contextual bandit, and other RL methods~\citep{badanidiyuru2014resourceful,agrawal2016efficient,agrawal2016linear, wu2015algorithms,pacchiano2021stochastic,cao2023safe}.
 In contrast, in our algorithm, the recommender is required to take an action at each time step regardless of whether it observes the current context.
-A few works formulate contextual bandit with resource constraints by integrating bandit algorithms with online optimization algorithms \citep{cheung2022inventory,zhalechian2022online}.
-In comparison, our work incorporates a learning component into the online allocation mechanisms while learning only happens in the bandit part of their algorithms.
+A few works formulate contextual bandit with resource constraints by integrating Thompson sampling (bandit) algorithms with online optimization algorithms \citep{cheung2022inventory,zhalechian2022online}.
+In comparison, our work provide the first analysis for UCB-based bandit algorithms, and we incorporate a learning component into the online allocation mechanisms while learning only happens in the bandit part of their algorithms.
 This additional level of learning helps our algorithms achieve a better performance.